SecuritySynapse/security-summit-project-proposal/writing/proposal.md

 implementation frameworks, programming languages, and tools that you will use to design and implement each component in your proposed system.

+#### What is at least one evidence of feasibility for your proposed project?

+TODO: Along with furnishing two fenced code blocks, write a one or two paragraph response to this question.
+Your response to this question should contain at least two fenced code blocks.
+The first fenced code block should contain a code snippet that demonstrates the feasibility of your proposed project.
+The second fenced code block should contain the output from running the code snippet.
+The code segment that you furnish should make it clear that it is possible for you to complete the proposed project during the remainder of the academic semester.
+After you have finished both of the code blocks, please write one or two paragraphs that explain how the code snippet demonstrates project feasibility.

 ### Learning Objectives

 After consulting the [Learning